 We consider each of our resorts to be an operating segment, none of which meets the threshold for a reportable segment.
 For further discussion about our operating segments and financial information about the geographic regions in which we operate, please see Segment Results in Part II, Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations and Note 19 to the accompanying Consolidated Financial Statements.
+Operations and Note 19 to the accompanying Consolidated Financial Statements.